-- needs A list of names of the compulsory/optional values or sideffects an operation's underlying callable requires to execute. - provides A list of names of the values produced when the operation's underlying callable executes. - sideffects Fictive needs or provides not consumed/produced by the underlying function of an operation, annotated with sideffect.
-A sideffect participates in the solution of the graph but is never given/asked to/from functions.
+sideffects Fictive needs or provides not consumed/produced by the underlying function of an operation, annotated with sideffect.
+A sideffect participates in the compilation of the graph, and is updated into the solution, but is never given/asked to/from functions.